prettymuchbryce/templ/README.md

 	templ delete name 				- Deletes a saved template templ help 						- Help menu.

+Additionally, you can find all of your saved templates in /usr/local/templ

+## Removing templ

+In order to remove templ, you just need to delete two files.

+	rm -rf /usr/local/templ
+	rm /usr/local/bin/templ

 ## Getting help

 Just open an issue, or send me an email brycedneal@gmail.com